Lyotropy

-Lyotropy (a portmanteau of lyo- "dissolve" and -tropic "change") refers to concentration-dependent physical effects in solutions and often more specifically to ion-specific behavior in aqueous solutions.
+Lyotropy (from lyo- "dissolve" and -tropic "change") refers to concentration-dependent physical effects in solutions and often more specifically to ion-specific behavior in aqueous solutions.

 History

 Ions in an aqueous solutions display ion specific behavior that has been commonly exemplified by the Hofmeister series.
 Stemming from observations by Franz Hofmeister in the 1870s with egg white lysozyme, lyotropic effects led to a classification of ions on their abilities to salt in or salt out proteins.

-Because of the positive charge of lysozyme, the original series turned out to be different that the series for most proteins.
+Because of the positive charge of lysozyme, the original series turned out to be different than the series for most proteins.
 Thus, the series can change depending on the protein in solution and the concentrations of the ions in solution.
 Lyotropy- like the Hofmeister series- classifies ions and their abilities to salt in/ salt out proteins.

 In 1936, Voet investigated lyotropic behavior to quantify the effects of salt action on molecules and predict the behavior using mathematical models.
 Using agar and gelatin, he formulated an equation to predict the salting-out action of different ions for other colloids.
 Lyotropic numbers, Nlyo, based on this work appear to be related to the charge density of the ions.

 Lyotropic activity also influences swelling of gels, surface tension, rate of saponification processes, viscosity of salt solutions, and heats of hydration.

-Ion pairing equilibria in sea water
+Ion pairing equilibria

-The current understanding of ion-pairing equilibria in an aqueous environment can also be traced to the Eigen-Tamm model that introduced the use of two equilibria states for ion pairs: the contact ion pair (CIP) and the separated ion pair (SIP).
+The current understanding of ion-pairing equilibria in an aqueous environment can also be traced to the Eigen-Tamm model that introduced the use of two equilibria states for ion pairs: the contact ion pair (CIP, ion pairs in close contact) and the separated ion pair (SIP, ion pairs separated from each other).
 As an early application of ion-pairing equilibria, Kester and Pytkowicz studied the role of sulfate and divalent cation ion-pairing in seawater.

 This ion-specific behavior was also elucidated through Collin's Law of Matching Water Affinities that describes the strength of ion-pairing in terms of ion size and counterion, while also incorporating coordination state and entropy.
 Modern computational approaches to simulation of ion-pairing involve molecular dynamic simulations and ab initio calculations that often incorporate polarizable continuum solvent models.